davekilian/primer/basic/calc.md

 > Add a basic schematic diagram

-In modern digital circuits, always implement electronic switching using a circuit element called a *transistor*.
-We'll talk about transistors later on in the book.
+In modern computers, this kind of switching is achieved using a circuit element called a *transistor*.
+We'll talk about transistors later on in this book.

 Transistors are quite useful for implementing math on binary numbers!
 The basic idea is to represent each mathematical operation using a network of interconnected transistors.
 For example, say you want to build a subcircuit that adds two binary numbers: this subcircuit will have a set of "input" terminals for the digits of the binary numbers we want to add, as well as a set of "output" terminals with the digits of the resulting binary sum.
 In between those terminals will be a network of transistors, which mix the input signals as needed in order to obtain the correct output signals:

 > Another diagram

 We already have most of the tools needed to figure out how this network of transistors might look for a simple operation like binary addition, but it would take a lot of space to fully spell it out.
-For that reason, we'll wait to cover that until the next chapter.
+For that reason, we'll wait to cover that until a later chapter.

 With that, we now have a pretty good idea of how to build our calculator!
 Here are the basic principles we have discussed so far: